Books That Move!

 “The Adventures of Taxi Dog” by Debra and Sal Barraca is about a stray dog rescued by a taxi driver in New York City.
 He spends the rest of his days riding in the front seat soaking up the diversity of their fares.
 The rhyming text and detailed illustrations by Marc Buehner work well together to make this a fun read.

-“Machines At Work” by Byron Barton is a bold and bright book that is perfect for toddlers who are obsessed with construction vehicles.
+“Machines At Work” by Byron Barton is a bold and bright book.
+Perfect for toddlers who are obsessed with construction vehicles.
 The text is brief but effective.
-My son loved this book as an infant and at 2 still enjoys reading it, aw well as counting the workers and trucks on each page.
+My son loved this book as an infant.
+And at 2 still enjoys reading it, as well as counting the workers and trucks on each page.

 “Truck Stuck” by Sallie Wolf was an awesome find.
 It immediately reminded me of ” One Duck Stuck ” by Phyllis Root and that is not a bad thing at all!
-The rhyming text is fun and the illustrations made me giggle, especially the Elvis impersonator in a pink Cadillac!
-My son was so impressed with this book, I was able to negotiate my reluctant eater to finish his lunch if I read it one more time.
+The fun rhyming text and illustrations made me giggle.
+Particularly the Elvis impersonator in a pink Cadillac!
+In fact, my son was so impressed with this book, I was able to negotiate my reluctant eater to finish his lunch if I read it one more time.
 That speaks volumes!